Robot dog competition

 Name our robot dog and it could be visiting your school

-We are inviting primary school children in the Lothians, the Scottish Borders and Fife to name one of Boston Dynamics’ famous YouTube dancing robots after it arrived at our National Robotarium in Edinburgh.
+In 2020, we invited primary school children in the Lothians, the Scottish Borders and Fife to name one of Boston Dynamics' famous YouTube dancing robots after it arrived at our National Robotarium in Edinburgh.

 Scientists at the National Robotarium – a world-leading centre for robotics and artificial intelligence research - will use the new arrival to carry out research into how robots could support humans in hazardous environments like offshore energy inspection and disaster recovery.